Darkboy17/goindiastocks/README.md

 ## Getting Started

-1) First, clone this repository or download it to our local machine
+1) First, clone this repository or download it to your local machine

 2) Second, switch to the directory in your terminal